 - Are there other possible causes for my varicose veins?

-- How are varicose veins treated?
-What treatment do you recommend for me?
+- What treatment do you recommend for me?

 - How can I best manage varicose veins along with other health conditions I have?